The-RoboTUM/Plastix/eve/Software/detect-and-localize/readme.md

 1. Download the footage folder from https://nextcloud.itq.de/apps/files/files/2210?dir=/CirQmind%20Plastix%20%28S3%29/Additional%20Content/Eve/code/detect-and-localize and move it to the data folder.
 The files are kinda big, so I did not want to have them on Git

-2. change directory to plastix_codebase folder
+2. change directory to detect-and-localize folder
-    open an new terminal window (for example windows powershell). use `cd path/to/plastix_codebase`
+    open an new terminal window (for example windows powershell). use `cd path/to/detect_adn_localize`

 3. start a new virtual enviornment (optional)
     `python -m venv .venv`